Prem-Kumar16/Dashboard_demo_2/README.md

 Now you can change any values in can bus input simulator and see the changes in the digital cockpit

 #### Note : The values below right, left and main circle accepts only 0,1 & 2 values.
-If you try to give value other than this, it will throw error message (refer the image belowp)
+If you try to give value other than this, it will throw error message (refer the image below)

 ![Screenshot (139)](https://github.com/Prem-Kumar16/Dashboard_demo_2/assets/75419846/2e20fb20-e6f2-4137-ac1e-5c73a3d362ab)